-The variance ellipses and mean velocities from ADCPs showed exclusively onshore flow under all forcing conditions, whereas the higher resolution drifter data only showed the same pattern under wind forcing.
-This suggests that strong onshore winds, in the absence of high waves, drives surface flows into the sheltered northwest corner of the bay, with a notable lack of seaward flow out of the channel.
-Data density was lowest during wind forcing and, perhaps, drifter deployments longer than 1 h would have measured seaward flow.

 Observations on the linear reef flat off Molokai, Hawaii (Presto et al. 2006), showed near-bed current speeds were faster where the reef is deeper and narrower but the variance ellipses and progressive vectors presented here (Figures 6-7) suggest the opposite for surface drifters in this reef-lined embayment: current speeds were rapid over the shallow reef crest, slowing significantly and becoming more variable when reaching deeper back-reef pools and the channel.
 Flow through the channel was not spatially constant, showing steadily increased speed moving seaward, reaching a maximum at the reef crest, during both wave and tide forcing.
 The same pattern was not evident under wind forcing, possibly due to wind driven flow being forced into the bay at the surface, but the data density is too low to be certain.
 In a similarly configured reef in Moorea, French Polynesia, vertically binned ADCP data showed that under low wave forcing, surface currents in the channel were lower and flow could even reverse near the bottom (Hench et al. 2008).
 The increase in flow speed through the channel at the study site is either caused by the increasing volume of water contributed by the reef flats on either side or a narrowing of the channel cross-section.
 Either way, the increase is notable for implications on placing a single, fixed ADCP in the channel to define water residence or flushing time.